-- a) Students may not communicate with anyone (with the exception of the proctors) within the assessment room or anyone outside the assessment room during the assessment.
+a) Students may not communicate with anyone (with the exception of the proctors) within the assessment room or anyone outside the assessment room during the assessment.
 Students may not communicate with anyone from another team during the team assessment.
-Any communication between teams during the team assessment will result in all team members from both teams receiving no credit for the team assessment. - b) Following the individual assessment, students are free to leave the building, quietly use the breakout rooms or student commons areas, and as long as they return to their individual Team rooms at the prescribed time to participate in the Team Assessment.
+Any communication between teams during the team assessment will result in all team members from both teams receiving no credit for the team assessment.

+- b) Following the individual assessment, students are free to leave the building, quietly use the breakout rooms or student commons areas, and as long as they return to their individual team rooms at the prescribed time to participate in the Team Assessment.
 (The Library will not be available to students during Assessments.)
 Students are bound by the Honor Code to refrain from discussing the Assessment with their classmates during this time.
 During the Assessment period, students may not congregate in the halls outside of the classroom.

-c) Ordinarily, restroom breaks will not be permitted during the Assessment.
+Noise of any kind should be minimized as a courtesy to others who are still taking the assessment. - c) Ordinarily, restroom breaks will not be permitted during the Assessment.
 However, when exceptions occur, students will notify the proctor and hand their scratch paper, iPad and/or laptop to the proctor, who will keep them secure until the student returns.
 In these cases, only one student at a time will be allowed to leave.
 Students may not speak to anyone during this break, and no learning materials may be viewed.
 No discussion of the Assessment is allowed before the Team Assessment.